Potassium nitrate: Modern production

 An alternative way of producing potassium nitrate without a by-product of ammonia is to combine ammonium nitrate, found in instant ice packs, and potassium chloride, easily obtained as a sodium-free salt substitute.

-NH4NO3 (aq) + KCl (aq) → NH4Cl (aq) + KNO3 (aq)

 Potassium nitrate can also be produced by neutralizing nitric acid with potassium hydroxide.
 This reaction is highly exothermic.

-KOH (aq) + HNO3 → KNO3 (aq) + H2O (l)

 On industrial scale it is prepared by the double displacement reaction between sodium nitrate and potassium chloride.